zriyansh/signoz.io/docs/deployment/docker.md

 2) Kafka + Druid setup to handle scale (recommended for production use)
 ```
+<br></br>

-Once `./install.sh` runs successfully, the UI should be accessible at port 3000 on the domain you set up or the IP of your instance.
+Once `install.sh` runs successfully, the UI should be accessible at port 3000 on the domain you set up or the IP of your instance.

 <br></br>

 :::info
 Wait for 2-3 mins for the data to be available to frontend.
 If you are running on local machine, checkout `http://localhost:3000`.